 The best time to buy a Medigap policy is during your Medigap Open Enrollment Period.
-This period lasts for 6 months and begins on the first day of the month in which you're both 65 or older and enrolled in Medicare Part B. Some states have additional Open Enrollment Periods including those for people under 65.
-During this period, an insurance company can't use medical underwriting.
+This period lasts for 6 months and begins on the first day of the month you're both 65 or older and enrolled in Medicare Part B. Some states have additional Open Enrollment Periods including those for people under 65.
+If you're under 65 and have Medicare because of a disability or End-Stage Renal Disease (ESRD), you might not be able to buy the Medigap policy you want, or any Medigap policy, until you turn 65.
+(See page 39 for more information.)

+During the Medigap Open Enrollment Period, an insurance company can't use medical underwriting to decide whether to accept your application.
 This means the insurance company can't do any of these because of your health problems: